 Resources and Reporting

-USU is committed to a working and learning environment free of sexual misconduct.
-If you have experienced sexual misconduct (sexual harassment, sexual assault, relationship violence, or stalking), USU offers many resources and services to help you heal and achieve your academic goals.
+USU is committed to a working and learning environment that is free of sexual misconduct.
+If you have experienced sexual misconduct (gender discrimination, sexual harassment, sexual assault, relationship violence, or stalking), USU offers many resources and services to help you heal and succeed at USU.

 435-797-7273 (24/7 crisis hotline)

 Same-day crisis appointments and mental health services.

 Information you share with CAPS is confidential and kept separate from your academic record.
 CAPS works with statewide campuses to ensure students have access to mental health services.